ionic-team/ionic-enterprise-starter/website/docs/secure-storage.md

       // Create or open a table
       try {
         const db = await this.sqlite.create({
-          name: "enterprisestarter.db", // The name of your database
+          name: 'enterprisestarter.db', // The name of your database
-          location: "default",
+          location: 'default',
           // Key/Password used to encrypt the database
           // Strongly recommended to use Identity Vault to manage this
-          key: "password",
+          key: 'password',
         });

         this.database = db;

         // Create our initial schema
         await db.executeSql(
-          "", // Example: 'CREATE TABLE IF NOT EXISTS software(name, company, type version)' []
+          '', // Example: 'CREATE TABLE IF NOT EXISTS software(name, company, type version)' []
         );
       } catch (e) {
-        console.error("Unable to initialize database", e);
+        console.error('Unable to initialize database', e);
       }
     }
   }